Yogurt seems so simple, but its kosher challenges can be numerous and unexpected. Let’s take a closer look.

 The product, which can now justly be called yogurt, is then cooled to 46-47 F degrees, halting the fermentation process.

 Afterwards, fruit-base is commonly added.
 One might assume, “Sounds kosher-easy.
 Does fruit-base need kosher certification?” – yet one would be wrong.
-Fruit-base often contains carmine, a non-kosher deep red color derived from insects.
+Fruit-base often contains carmine, a non-kosher deep-red color derived from insects.
+Non-kosher grape juice concentrates are used in some yogurt fruit bases, as are various other highly kosher-sensitive ingredients.
 Hence, fruit-base manufacturers require reliable kosher certification.

 The yogurt is then pumped into packaging, and eventually makes its way to your table.